 Involve and maintain

 Involving people should be as painless as it can be.
-If you choose practice tool sets (methodologies) like scrum or kanban, you should introduce two tools per 2 weeks or even per month.
+If you choose practice toolsets (methodologies) like scrum or kanban, you should introduce two tools per 2 weeks or even per month.
 Start slowly first, then try to grow the pace.
-For example the best way to get involved in agile practices is by implementing what we like to call “Board of transparency”.
-In kanban – task board, in scrum – scrum board, but more or less it is the same – whiteboard divided into columns where you put sticky notes with defined tasks.
-Such board instantly embraces mutual relations.
+For example, the best way to get involved in agile practices is by implementing what we like to call “Board of transparency”.
+In kanban – task board, in the scrum – scrum board, but more or less it is the same – whiteboard divided into columns where you put sticky notes with defined tasks.
+Such a board instantly embraces mutual relations.
 Everyone will see what is their responsibilities and what others should do.
-Also this will work as a slight push each day by knowing what needs to be done.
+Also, this will work as a slight push each day by knowing what needs to be done.

-Next practice embraces team work – daily meetings.
+Next practice embraces teamwork – daily meetings.
 Each day in the morning everyone should meet near the “Board of transparency” and discuss what has been done, what needs to be done and what problems were encountered and how they can be solved.
-Meeting should take from 5 to 15 minutes according to team size from 3 people to 10 people.
+The meeting should take from 5 to 15 minutes according to team size from 3 people to 10 people.
 As a team leader you will be the host and run the show.
 Keep order and be strict on time.
-Yet, try to be helpful and resolve any discussion or arguments in timely and friendly manner.
-Such meetings will retain habits to update the board with latest information and transfer sticky notes through states.
+Yet, try to be helpful and resolve any discussion or arguments in a timely and friendly manner.
+Such meetings will retain habits to update the board with the latest information and transfer sticky notes through states.

 Get playful when planning

 Sometimes planning is a mood killer and everybody might start yawning.
-Playful approach will help to focus.
-Most of the time when planning we tend to argue a lot on estimations, this can be solved by employing scrum technique called planning poker or scrum poker.
+The playful approach will help to focus.
+Most of the time when planning we tend to argue a lot on estimations, this can be solved by employing a scrum technique called planning poker or scrum poker.
 It is fun because it involves cards and some mystery.
 You could start by printing your own cards or buying a pack from eBay or Amazon.You can read more about poker card values here.
-The idea is that everyone has the same value cards which go like 0 1/2 1 2 3 5 8 13 21… it is based on fibonacci sequence.
+The idea is that everyone has the same value cards which go like 0 1/2 1 2 3 5 8 13 21… it is based on Fibonacci sequence.
 The values are separated in distances that help to evaluate accurately without doubting “Is it 4 or is it 5 hours?”.
-Everyone puts card face down and when they are turned everyone should have a match, if so – it is a decision, otherwise team discusses the concerns and repeats until everyone turn the exact value card.
+Everyone puts a card face down and when they are turned everyone should have a match, if so – it is a decision, otherwise, the team discusses the concerns and repeats until everyone turns the exact value card.

-To sum up, the strong core of a team is leader’s effort to involve everyone and keep things improving day by day.
-Methods and practices can solve one or two problems at a time for each tool, yet you will need a whole tool set like Kanban or Scrum to deliver mature process on your team.
-We will talk more about best practices in advanced level on next post.
+To sum up, the strong core of a team is a leader’s effort to involve everyone and keep things improving day by day.
+Methods and practices can solve one or two problems at a time for each tool, yet you will need a whole toolset like Kanban or Scrum to deliver a mature process on your team.
+We will talk more about best practices at advanced level on next post.